anselm/aterrain/README.md

 ## Areas for improvement ##

 A-TERRAIN in its current incarnation is a poor globe view.
-It uses Cesium and allows zooming and panning to showcase the ability to produce a globe.
+It allows zooming and panning to showcase the ability to produce a globe.
 However it lacks all of the features of Cesium and there are unresolved issues with respect to Camera zdepth (near/far) and suchlike.
 As well to some degree this wrapper does more work than it should - and there is an ongoing effort to find ideal cleaving points between the two engines to see if this work can be reduced.
 With the help of Cesium there may also be some collaboration to push some of the features here to Cesium and thus reduce the weight on this engine.
 One key factor is that Cesium does much of the reprojection work with shaders, and there is a goal here to avoid shaders.